ConvoOfficial/Convo-Prototype-Socket/README.md

 ## How does it works

-It is so simple, there are two things we need the browser to do. **Send Data** and **Receive Data**.
+It is so simple, there are two things we need the browser to do.
+Send Data and Receive Data.
 Let's start with the first.

 #### Sending Data

-HTML is extrimly limited in what it can do.
-Hoever, we can use it to effectively send data to a server. in this case, I'm using a form with some basic inputs, that let me send messages to the server.
+HTML is extremely limited in what it can do.
+However, we can use it to send data to a server effectively.
+In this case, I'm using a form with some basic inputs, that let me send messages to the server.

 ```html
 <form action="/api/form" method="POST" enctype="text/plain">